 (1) "Service" occupations are those such as medical assistance, police, firefighter, retail supervisor, etc. The "All other" occupations include farming, fishing, forestry, construction, extraction, maintenance and repair.
 "Government" includes local, state, and Federal government.
 (2) There was no significant difference by production and transportation.

-More Post-9/11 Veterans had both public and private health insurance compared to their non-Veteran counterparts.
-Post-9/11 Veterans had lower uninsured rates than their non-Veteran counterparts regardless of gender in 2013.
+A higher percentage Post-9/11 Veterans had both public and private health insurance compared to non-Veterans regardless of gender.
+Post-9/11 Veterans had lower uninsured rates than non-Veterans regardless of gender in 2015.